 Registry ceremonies are limited to 10 guests.
 You need to arrange a celebrant and a venue.

-When you apply for your marriage licence online, you’ll have the opportunity to select a celebrant based on the location you’d like for your ceremony.
+When you apply for your marriage licence online, you can select a celebrant based on the location you’d like for your ceremony.
 The celebrant needs to be within 10 kilometres of your location.
 Registry offices are no longer available for ceremonies.

 Apply for a marriage licence